 /* Theme Name: Twenty Seventeen Child

-Description: Child-Theme Twenty Seventeen
+Child-Theme Twenty Seventeen

 Author: Checkdomain GmbH